Kodotautas/Data-Engineering/5_LT_companies_cars/srcrust/README.md

-### Part of pipeline with Rust to get traffic violations for LT transport dashboard
+### Rust-based pipeline component for retrieving traffic violations for the LT transport dashboard.

 Pipeline for Lithuanian traffic violations data to be added to the LT Transport dashboard for learning and bonding with Rust in Data Engineering.

 ### Architecture: